ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 There are many important things to consider when selecting reusable software.
 For security here are a few things to consider:

 1. *Should it be added at all*?
 Every new dependency creates a new avenue for vulnerabilities (both unintentional and intentional), especially since many dependencies bring in other transitive dependencies.
 Maybe the dependency isn’t worth adding.
 Perhaps you could write a few lines that make the dependency unnecessary, or perhaps the functionality is already provided in something you already depend on.
+If you’re selecting a base container image or virtual machine image for production use, try to find a minimal image that suits your needs and doesn’t include unnecessary baggage.

 2. Is it *easy to use securely*?
 If something is hard to use *securely* the result is far more likely to be insecure.